A pension scheme for employees: yes or no?

 - Additional amount your employees save themselves or build up through assets.

 As an employer, you can mean something in the second part, namely offering a pension scheme.
 If you don't want to offer a pension scheme, you can also think about giving a pension allowance on top of the salary.
 Like employer Danny van Kampen in his software company Bexter: "All employees get an extra €150 net every month, as a kind of pension allowance.
 One risk of this allowance is that the employee does not have to put that money aside.
-If he always spends this on groceries, he may be in for a nasty surprise later in life."
+If they always spend this on groceries, they may be in for a nasty surprise later in life."

 2. Is offering a pension scheme mandatory?